3slab/helm-charts/stable/alfresco-content-services-community/README.md

 Both files `mellon.key` and `mellon.crt` will be injected in `values.yaml`.

-Then get the SDP metadata file in XML format.
+Then get the IDP metadata file in XML format.

 In `values.yaml` (or any other anwser file you use with `-f` option from helm command line), add or modify the `mellon` section: